goostengine/goost-docs/classes/class_goostgeometry2d.rst

 Description
 -----------

-Performs polygon clipping, offsetting and decomposition, and other geometry utility operations mostly revolving around polygons and polylines.
+Performs various geometry-related operations.
+Provides simple polygon clipping, offsetting and decomposition functionality, and other geometry utility operations mostly revolving around polygons and polylines.

+The methods for polygon operations in this class operate on single polygons only.
+For more advanced operations on multiple polygons, refer to :ref:`PolyBoolean2D<class_PolyBoolean2D>`, :ref:`PolyOffset2D<class_PolyOffset2D>`, :ref:`PolyDecomp2D<class_PolyDecomp2D>` classes instead.

 Tutorials
 ---------